Japanese Evergreen Viburnum

 Evergreen

-Care Info
+Care

-Read full care instruction manual here.
+Read our full care guide

-Light: Full sun to partial shade
+Light.
+Full sun to part shade.

-Soil: Well-drained, fertile soil preferred
+Soil.
+Well-drained, fertile soil preferred.

-Water: Moderate; avoid prolonged drought when young
+Water.
+Moderate; avoid prolonged drought while young.

-Here’s a closer look at how we produce our plants:
+Here’s a closer look at how we produce our plants

 From rooting to shipping, our top priority is ensuring you receive healthy, thriving plants for your garden’s success.